metacpan/metacpan-cpan-extracted/distros/R/Rewire/README.md

     );

-This package supports extending services in the definition of other services, effectively using the extended service as the invocant in the creation of the requested service.
+This package supports extending services in the definition of other services, recursively compiling service configurations and eventually executing the requested compiled service.

 ## function